View with Google Earth

 Once you have Google Earth installed on your computer, you can download the specially developed KMZ file from these air quality pages.
 A KMZ file is specifically designed for showing information using Google Earth.

 Click on the "Download KMZ File" link below to open the KMZ file:

 Download KMZ File (KMZ 1KB)

 Please Note: Google Earth version 4 or above is required for this KMZ file.
-A broadband internet connection is also strongly recommended.

 STEP THREE: Open the KMZ file using Google Earth

 When you open the KMZ file, the displayed globe will automatically zoom in to the UK.
 After a few seconds, the map will populate with different coloured spots showing both the position of the national monitoring stations, and their current air pollution band level.
 You can zoom in to view the map in more detail.

 A legend is shown giving you a quick overview of the air pollution bandings in the UK and the indexes associated with them.
 Just click on the link at the side "Banding Information" for more information about the bands.

 View Site Data